Minin and Pozharsky Square: The Chkalov monument

 Located to the right of the St. George's Tower of the Kremlin.

-The monument to the legendary test pilot was opened December 15, 1940, on the second anniversary of his death.
-The author of the sculpture was a friend of Chkalov - Isaak Mendelevi.
+The monument to the test pilot was opened 15 December 1940, on the second anniversary of his death.
+The author of the sculpture was a friend of Chkalov – Isaak Mendelevi.
 He was awarded the Stalin Prize for this work.
 On the pedestal surface contours of the map of the Northern Hemisphere are drawn showing the routes of the Chkalov-Baidukov-Belyakov command to the Far East, across the North Pole to America.
 The pedestal itself is lined with labradorite.

 On the pedestal, the years of the pilot's life and the inscription "To Valery Chkalov to the great pilot of our time" are painted.
-Below these words, above the map of flights, there are holes from the fastenings - there was an inscription "to the Stalin Falcon", removed during the fight against the Stalin's cult of personality.
+Below these words, above the map of flights, there are holes from the fastenings – there was an inscription "to the Stalin Falcon", removed during the fight against the Stalin's cult of personality.